xtapo/streams/README.md

 # Video-dev group test streams

-Repository hosting test streams used by https://github.com/video-dev/hls.js (and maybe others)
+Repository hosting test streams used by https://github.com/video-dev/hls.js (and maybe others).

+Github-Pages is assumed to use some sort of CDN to host the content of the master branch here.
+Using these for any kind of testing should not hit any traffic limitations therefore.

 ## Index